InboraStudio/Unity-Realtime-voice-transcription/README.md

 ### Simple Integration:
 No complex setup needed; just drag and drop into your Unity project and start transcribing.

+### Adjustable Quality Settings:
+Fine-tune the quality of transcription, including the capture of tiny, hard, or heavy words.

+### Noise Cancellation:
+Integrated noise cancellation algorithm ensures clean and accurate transcriptions.

 # 🛠️ Requirements

-Unity Version: 2020 or higher
+* Unity Version: 2020 or higher

 # 📥 Installation

 Download the Latest Release: Get the latest version from the Releases page.
 The current version is 2.1.